JanneMattila/azure-arc-demos/servers/README.md

 ![Arc-enabled servers mapping to Azure subscriptions and resource groups](https://github.com/JanneMattila/azure-arc-demos/assets/2357647/9f6af770-7071-482c-befe-8a32aff9371e)

+You should place that mapping file to location which servers can access during the provisioning e.g., network fileshare.

 And then you could use PowerShell to onboard them using the mapping file:

 ```powershell